fadliahmad/analyzing-marketing-campaign/README.md

 # Analyzing Marketing Campaign

 This is a marketing campaign use case analysis.
-The dataset used is provided by datacamp in the Analyzing Marketing Campaign with pandas module.
+The dataset used is provided by Datacamp in the Analyzing Marketing Campaign with Pandas module.

-In this project, I try to repeat what I have learned from the module with some changes and improvisations so this module and the story of this data can be more readable.
+In this project, I repeat what I have learned from the module with some changes and improvisations so this module and the story of this data can be more readable.

 Executive summary:

 🔧 What I do:

-    📥 Importing package that we need and also the dataset we want to analyze.
+    📥 Importing the package we need and the dataset we want to analyze.
     🔍 Examining the dataset
     ⚙️ Transform the data
     📊 Analyzing the data